Ponce/slackbuilds/network/tnfs-fuse/tnfs-fuse.rst

 computers.
 It's simpler than NFS, SMB, or FTP.
 It's similar to TFTP, but has features TFTP lacks.

 **tnfs-fuse** is a client for the TNFS protocol.

-Note that **tnfs-fuse** uses TCP to communicate with the TNFS server.
-Most TNFS clients are written for smaller systems (e.g. Atari or Spectrum 8-bit computers) and use UDP.
-This isn't an actual problem, but it's a factor to take into account when e.g. setting up firewall rules to allow TNFS traffic.
-Also, when troubleshooting a failed TNFS connection from an 8-bit client, just because you can connect with **tnfs-fuse** using TCP, doesn't mean the UDP port is open and working.
+It uses UDP port 16384 by default (standard for TNFS).

 When working with mounted TNFS directories, some error messages will be wrong, e.g. instead of "Permission denied", you may get "Bad file